AfterglowWeb/WordPress-JS-Internationalization-2025/README.md

+# WordPress JS Internationalization (i18n)
-# WordPress Theme and Plugin JS Internationalization (i18n) Guide 2025
+# Theme and Plugin Guide 2025
-This guide explains how to fully internationalize JavaScript (and PHP) files in a WordPress theme.
+This guide explains how to fully internationalize JavaScript (and PHP) files in a WordPress theme.<br>
-WordPress versions: 6.8.1, 6.8.2, 6.8.3
+WordPress versions tested: 6.8.1, 6.8.2, 6.8.3

-## Bash commands recap - Follow the Step-by-Step Guide for the details
+## Bash commands recap<br> Follow the Step-by-Step Guide for the details

 ```bash
 npm run start